Gabriella Giorgelli

 Gabriella Giorgelli (born 29 July 1941) is an Italian film and television actress.
 She appeared in more than 70 films between 1960 and 1998.

 Biography

 Early life

 Born in Fossola, a frazione of Carrara, Giorgelli was the daughter of a businessman in the marble industry and a housewife.

 When she was a child, her parents separated and she moved to Castelpoggio, another of Carrara's frazione and her mother's birthplace.
-Due to her mother's economic difficulties, at ten years of age, young old Gabriella was entrusted to the college of the Sisters of Capulet, in Carrara.
-At fifteen years old she started to work, including as a pizza chef and a bartender.
+Due to her mother's economic difficulties, ten-year-old Gabriella was entrusted to the college of the Sisters of Capulet, in Carrara.
+At fifteen years old she started to work, including as a pizzaiolo and a bartender.

 Career

 Giorgelli made her film debut in 1960, in a very minor role in Luigi Comencini's Everybody Go Home.

 After winning several local and regional beauty contests, in 1961 she was among the finalists of Miss Italia, and thanks to her participation in the popular beauty pageant she started to attract a significant media attention that allowed her to get more weighty film roles.

 After appearing in several art films, in the late 1960s Giorgelli landed some leading roles in B-movies, mainly consisting of spaghetti Westerns and commedia sexy all'italiana films spoofing Pier Paolo Pasolini's The Decameron, which she alternated with supporting roles in more prestigious and high-profile productions.
 She was also active in a number of series and TV-movies.

 Giorgelli also appeared in many photo comics including Sadistik and is interviewed in the documentary film The Diabolikal Super-Kriminal.